swcarpentry/DEPRECATED-bc/novice/python/06-cmdline.md

 <div class="">
-<p>The strange name <code>argv</code> stands for &quot;argument values&quot;.
-Whenever Python runs a program, it takes all of the values given on the command line and puts them in the list <code>sys.argv</code> so that the program can determine what they were.
+<p>The strange name <code>argv</code> stands for &quot;argument values&quot;. &quot;Argument&quot; is just a synonym for &quot;parameter&quot;; whenever Python runs a program, it takes all of the values given on the command line and puts them in the list <code>sys.argv</code> so that the program can determine what they were.
 If we run this program with no arguments:</p>
 </div>